chappers/chappers.github.io/_posts/2020-07-13-finding-shortest-path-using-networkx.md

 ---
 layout: post
-category :
+category:
-tags :
+tags:
 tagline:
 ---

 One of the things I've been experimenting with is imitation learning in RL.
 As such one aspect is how to imitate experts which take the optimal route.
-Since I don't really care about writing a BFS algorithm (or A* etc), what's the easiest out-of-the-box method to use?
+Since I don't really care about writing a BFS algorithm (or A\* etc), what's the easiest out-of-the-box method to use?
 Surprisingly, there aren't many examples online, so in this blog post I'll attempt to demonstrate how we can do this using `networkx`

 ## Setting up our maze

 We'll first setup our maze in a `gym`-like environment, just so that we have a consistent interface to everyone else.
 I actually did this in the `gym-minigrid` environment, but I'll leave that for a discussion on another day.

 ```py
 import networkx as nx